Investing

 Is a medical questionnaire required?
 Yes No No Yes

-Does it use up the client’s nil-rate band?
+Does it use up the client’s nil rate band?
 SometimesNo Sometimes No

-Talking to clients about Business Property Relief
+Talking to clients about Business Relief

-Talking to clients about Business Property Relief
+Talking to clients about Business Relief

-Explain to clients why BPR exists
+Explain to clients why BR exists

-Before getting into the nuts and bolts of how BPR works, it’s often helpful to reassure your client that this is a well-established tax relief that delivers economic benefits and financial support for UK companies.
+Before getting into the nuts and bolts of how BR works, it’s often helpful to reassure your client that this is a well-established tax relief that delivers economic benefits and financial support for UK companies.

-BPR has existed since 1976 because governments recognise that it encourages people to take risk with their money by investing in companies that aren’t listed on the London Stock Exchange’s main market.
+BR has existed since 1976 because governments recognise that it encourages people to take risk with their money by investing in companies that aren’t listed on the London Stock Exchange’s main market.

-Explain how BPR works
+Explain how BR works

-Explain how they can access BPR-qualifying investments
+Explain how they can access BR-qualifying investments

 1. They offer full inheritance tax relief after two years, compared to seven years with gifting.